Karthik Surya

 Karthik Surya (born 1 June 1993) is an Indian YouTuber and television anchor from Trivandrum, India.
 He is known for his YouTube vlogs and hosting the television programme Oru Chiri Iru Chiri Bumper Chiri broadcast on Mazhavil Manorama.

 Life and career

 Karthik Surya hails from Chellamangalam, Thiruvananthapuram, Kerala, India.

 He started the YouTube channel in 2011.
 However he did his first YouTube vlog in 2017.

 Later, he quit his job as a business development manager at Technopark to become a full-time vlogger.

 In 2021, he was selected as the host of the Mazhavil Manorama programme Oru Chiri Iru Chiri Bumper Chiri.

 Karthik is the first lifestyle YouTube vlogger from Kerala.

-As of September 2024, his YouTube channel had more than 2.77M subscribers and more than 400,002,460 views.